-We anticipate WDFW and OSP enforcement activity will continue similar to recent years for the duration of this plan.
+We anticipate that WDFW and OSP enforcement activities will continue similarly to recent years for the duration of this plan.
 Outreach and education will continue to complement enforcement to improve compliance with fishing regulations and contribute to achieving the biological objectives of the plan.